Fight Lies

 Spotting Fake News

 Not all fake news is the same.
 To learn more about the types (misinformation, disinformation and malinformation), how to spot them, and verification sources, try this simple guide from the CUNY library.
-We’ll add that illustration with AI makes the odds of fake news higher.
-Credible sources are largely avoiding AI until ethical debates can be resolved.
+Illustration with AI makes the odds of fake news higher.
+If they use AI to illustrate, they probably use it to create other content, too.

 Debunking Lies